 Basic skincare 101: you need to exfoliate.
 Your body sheds skin cells at an amazing rate every minute of every day.
 During summer, the conditions of sun, beach and pool increase the amount of dead skin cells.
 By buffing away the top layer of dead skin cells, you’ll be exposing new glowing skin below.

 For The Body: Use a body scrub 2-3x a week in the shower.
 Gently rub your exfoliator in circular motions on your entire body from the shoulders down.
+If your scrub has lactic or salicylic acid allow it to sit on your skin for a few minutes .
 Rinse for a good, clean, fresh finish.

 2. Switch It Up

 It’s always a good idea to update your skincare routine from season to season.
 This is extra important during the warm summer months.
 Hot humid weather increases sebum and oil production in your skin so you will want to add a deep pore clarifying product to your routine to keep skin clear and blemish free.
 Sun and salt exposure can be very dehydrating to your skin.
 When this happens you will need some great post sun exposure recovery products to replenish depleted skin.
 Balms like the Blue Butterfly Balm are not only hydrating, but increase skin’s barrier function as well and reduce irritation and inflammation you may experience.

 Since lip tissue is extremely delicate with no oil glands to protect them, the lips are highly susceptible to being chapped or burned when overexposed to the sun.
 Keep your lips hydrated, beautiful and protected by using a nourishing lip balm with added SPF sun protection.
 Look for natural healing and hydrating ingredients like Vitamin E, Aloe, Extra Virgin Olive Oil and Hemp Seed Oil.

 4. Fight the Sun From the Inside Out